by David Deanshaw

 ‘I don’t want to disturb you.’

-‘Not a problem, perhaps you’d stay and listen for a while?’
+‘Not a problem.
+Perhaps you’d stay a while?’

 ‘Tell me about her.’

 ‘She was the kindest, gentlest woman you could ever wish to meet.
-She organised me from the day we got engaged.
-She kept house, did the budgets and the cooking.’
+She organised me from the day we got engaged, kept house, managed the money and the cooking.’

 ‘Yes that’s what we men were for in those days.
-Then she bore the children.’
+Then there were the children.’

 'Just two, one of each.’